-Attachment 1: Preamble, including required analysis, for proposed repeal of 10 TAC Chapter 11, Qualified Allocation Plan
+Attachment 1: Preamble, including required analysis, for adoption of the repeal of 10 TAC Chapter 11, Qualified Allocation Plan

-The Texas Department of Housing and Community Affairs (the Department) proposes the repeal of 10 TAC Chapter 11, Qualified Allocation Plan (QAP).
-The purpose of the proposed repeal is to eliminate an outdated rule while adopting a new updated rule under separate action.
+The Texas Department of Housing and Community Affairs (the "Department") adopts the repeal of 10 TAC Chapter 11, Qualified Allocation Plan (QAP) including Subchapter A, Definitions, Threshold Requirements and Competitive Scoring; Subchapter B, Site and Development Requirements and Restrictions; Subchapter C, Application Submission Requirements, Ineligibility Criteria, Board Decisions and Waiver of Rules; Subchapter D, Underwriting and Loan Policy; Subchapter E, Fee Schedule, Appeals, and Other Provisions, and Subchapter F Supplemental Housing Tax Credits.
+The purpose of the repeal is to eliminate an outdated rule while adopting a new updated rule under separate action.

-The Department has analyzed this proposed rulemaking and the analysis is described below for each category of analysis performed.
+The Department has analyzed this rulemaking and the analysis is described below for each category of analysis performed.

 - a.
 GOVERNMENT GROWTH IMPACT STATEMENT REQUIRED BY TEX GOV'T CODE §2001.0221. - 1.
-Mr. Bobby Wilkinson, Executive Director, has determined that, for the first five years the proposed repeal would be in effect, the proposed repeal does not create or eliminate a government program, but relates to the repeal, and simultaneous re-adoption making changes to an existing activity, concerning the allocation of Low Income Housing Tax Credits (LIHTC). - 2.
-The proposed repeal does not require a change in work that would require the creation of new employee positions, nor is the proposed repeal significant enough to reduce work load to a degree that any existing employee positions are eliminated. - 3.
-The proposed repeal does not require additional future legislative appropriations.

-- 4. The proposed repeal does not result in an increase in fees paid to the Department or in a decrease in fees paid to the Department. - 5.
-The proposed repeal is not creating a new regulation, except that it is being replaced by a new rule simultaneously to provide for revisions. - 6.
-The proposed action will repeal an existing regulation, but is associated with a simultaneous adoption of the subchapters in 10 TAC Chapter 11, the Qualified Allocation Plan, in order to better meet the requirements of Tex.
-Gov't Code §2306.67022. - 7.
-The proposed repeal will not increase or decrease the number of individuals subject to the rule's applicability. - 8.
-The proposed repeal will not negatively or positively affect this state's economy. - b.
+Mr. Bobby Wilkinson, Executive Director, has determined that, for the first five years the repeal would be in effect, the repeal does not create or eliminate a government program, but relates to the repeal, and simultaneous readoption making changes to an existing activity, concerning the application of Low Income Housing Tax Credits (LIHTC). - 2.
+The repeal does not require a change in work that would require the creation of new employee positions, nor are the rule changes significant enough to reduce work load to a degree that eliminates any existing employee positions. - 3.
+The repeal does not require additional future legislative appropriations. - 4.
+The repeal changes will not result in any increases in fees.
+The rule removes a Determination Notice Reinstatement Fee. - 5.
+The repeal is not creating a new regulation, except that it is replacing a rule being repealed simultaneously to provide for revisions. - 6.
+The action will repeal an existing regulation, but is associated with a simultaneous readoption making changes to an existing activity, concerning the allocation of LIHTC. - 7.
+The repeal will not increase or decrease the number of individuals subject to the rule's applicability; and - 8.
+The repeal will not negatively affect the state's economy, and may be considered to have a positive effect on the state's economy because changes at 10 TAC §11.9(c)(7), Proximity to Job Areas, may help to encourage the development of affordable multifamily housing in robust markets with strong and growing economies. - b.
 ADVERSE ECONOMIC IMPACT ON SMALL OR MICRO-BUSINESSES OR RURAL COMMUNITIES AND REGULATORY FLEXIBILITY REQUIRED BY TEX GOV'T CODE §2006.002.

-The Department has evaluated this proposed repeal and determined that the proposed repeal will not create an economic effect on small or micro-businesses or rural communities.
+The Department has evaluated this repeal and determined that the repeal will not create an economic effect on small or micro-businesses or rural communities.